Can You Visit Wakanda?

 Keep in mind… Last year my kids attended the grand opening of Pandora: The World of Avatar and are fully schooled in the magic of Disney.
 They know that, even if a setting isn’t real, it’s still entirely possible to visit!
 (I’m not sure any of our minds have recovered from being blown at Cars Land.)

 And now Disney/Marvel is in on the joke.
-The newly-released Black Panther Blu-ray features “Come to Wakanda” tourism ads as digital exclusive bonus material.
-And they’ll likely create and offer officially-licensed merchandise very soon, but artists and independent retailers have already jumped on the trend with vintage-inspired Visit Wakanda T-shirts.
+The Black Panther Blu-ray featured “Come to Wakanda” tourism ads as digital exclusive bonus material.
+And I’m surprised they haven’t created officially-licensed merchandise, but artists and independent retailers jumped on the trend with vintage-inspired Visit Wakanda T-shirts.
 I thought the movie was so stylish and I love that these shirts are going with a cool, vintage aesthetic.

 Where to Visit to Visit Wakanda?